 It didn’t take long for video games to become a huge cultural force.
-Now worth roughly double the film industry, gaming is massive – and by its very nature, it needs to stay at the forefront of technology.
-Alongside advances in graphics, virtual reality and artificial intelligence, recent years have seen major developments in cloud gaming.
+Now worth roughly double the film industry, gaming is massive – and by its very nature, it stays at the forefront of technology.
+Alongside advances in graphics, virtual reality, and artificial intelligence, cloud gaming has seen major developments in recent years.

-Also known as gaming on-demand or ‘games as a service’, cloud gaming can be boiled down to the simple idea of applying cloud computing to games.
-Now, it has the potential to revolutionise the way video games are consumed.
+Also known as gaming on-demand or ‘games as a service’, cloud-based gaming can be boiled down to the simple idea of applying cloud computing to games.
+Now, it has the potential to revolutionise the way video games are played.

 What is cloud gaming?

-From ZX Spectrums and Commodore 64s, to the latest consoles and PC graphics cards, hardware has always been a huge part of gaming.
-Crucially, this hardware could usually be found sitting on a desk or under a TV.
-It’s in this sense that cloud gaming is a fundamental shift: instead of running games on a device in the user’s home, cloud-based services do all the processing at another physical location, potentially hundreds of miles away.
+From old school consoles, such as the ZX Spectrums and Commodore 64s, to the latest consoles and PC graphics cards, hardware has always been a huge part of gaming.
+But while this hardware is usually found sitting on a desk or under a TV, cloud gaming is fundamentally different.
+Instead of running games on physical devices, cloud-based services do all the processing at another location, potentially hundreds of miles away.

-Of course, cloud gamers still need something to connect to the server.
-But because there’s no need for onboard gaming capabilities, virtually any internet-enabled device will do, whether it’s a tablet, a laptop, smart TV or a smartphone.
+Of course, cloud gamers still need a connection to the server, but because there’s no need for onboard gaming capabilities, virtually any internet-enabled device will work – whether it’s a tablet, a laptop, smart TV or a smartphone.
 Specialised, low-powered devices or ‘thin clients’ are also available – gaming-optimised streaming boxes that can, in theory, turn any screen into a high-performance games machine.

 What are the advantages of this cloud model for gaming?

-At first glance then, gaming on demand is just another aspect of cloud computing in general.
-Cloud gaming is often described as ‘Netflix for games’, and there are certainly parallels, with millions of viewers now accessing content on remote servers rather than home DVD players.
-However, due to the interactive nature of the media, cloud gaming is far more demanding than video streaming.
+At first glance then, gaming on-demand is just another aspect of cloud computing in general.
+Cloud gaming is often described as ‘Netflix for games’, and there are certainly parallels with millions of viewers now accessing content on remote servers.
+But due to the interactive nature of the media, cloud gaming is far more demanding than video streaming.

 Racing to close the latency gap